fin-ger/htmlmerge/README.md

 Merge all linked _css_ and _javascript_ resources of an _html_ file into a single file.

+### Intention ###
+The aim of this script is to decrease as much TCP connections as possible when loading a webpage.
+This is achieved by merging as much of your project files as possible into one single file.
+Additionally the HTML, CSS and JavaScript in this file could be compressed by the google htmlcompressor and the Yahoo YUIcompressor.
+By that the charging time of the website is significantly reduced.
+This is especially interesting for mobile devices.

 ### Requirements ###
 * `Python 3`
 * `BeautifulSoup v4` python library